Spinors and mass on weighted manifolds: Appendix

 As explained in Section \ref{sec: weighted AE manifolds}, the asymptotically Euclidean structure defines a trivialization of the spin bundle at infinity, allowing for the notion of a spinor which is ``constant'' in the asymptotic coordinate system.
-In what follows, for $R>0$, let $S_R=r^{-1}(R)$ be the $R$-level set of $r$, i.e. a coordinate sphere of radius $R$.
+In what follows, for $\rho>0$, let $S_{\rho}=r^{-1}(\rho)$ be the $\rho$-level set of $r$, that is, a coordinate sphere of radius $\rho$.

 \begin{proof} [Proof of Theorem \ref{thm: weighted witten}] With respect to the trivialization of the spin bundle at infinity, the weighted Dirac operator may be written as